Dogecat0/blog/source/_posts/JavaScript-Full-Stack-Series-01-Fundamentals.md

 ## Intro

-This is the first blog post of the JavaScript Full-Stack Series.
-In this post, I will be covering the fundamentals of web apps, which is the part0 of the course and list the concepts I've reviewed and learned.
+In this post, I will be covering the fundamentals of web apps, which is the part0 of the course and list the concepts I've reviewed and learned so far.

 ## New concept: